-Independent auditor's report to the members of Bothar Company Limited by Guarantee (Continued)
+Independent auditor's report to the members of Bothar Company Limited by Guarantee (Continued) For the financial year ended 30 June 2019

 The purpose of our audit work and to whom we owe our responsibilities

 This report is made solely to the company's members, as a body, in accordance with section 391 of the Companies Act 2014.
 Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's members as a body, for our audit work, for this report, or for the opinions we have formed.